 Our Hebrew School education includes two main components: weekday classes and Shabbat services.
 We also sponsor family activities such as class dinners and field trips.
 Students experience Judaism as a living culture and graduate knowing about their heritage and feeling pride in their connection with the Jewish community.
 We place great emphasis on giving children the knowledge and skills they need to become active participants in Jewish life.
 Kane Street Synagogue provides an excellent opportunity for children to begin the life-long process of Jewish learning.

-Please contact our educational director to learn more about our Hebrew School or to schedule a meeting and tour.
+Please contact Director of Education & Family Programming Rabbi Valerie Lieber to learn more about our Hebrew School or to schedule a meeting and tour.
 One of the best ways to get to know us and see what our school is like is to come and visit while school is in session.

 Non-member children may enroll in our Roshanim (Preschool) and Gan (Kindergarten) classes.
 Kane Street Synagogue membership is required for enrollment for all other Hebrew School classes.
 Jewish education for children is deeper and more lasting and meaningful when kids see that their parents are engaged in Jewish life too.
 No one is turned away from Kane Street because of financial constraints.
 Special fee considerations will be made upon request.
-If you have any questions concerning fees, please speak with our Educational Director.
+If you have any questions concerning fees, please speak with our Director of Education & Family Programming Rabbi Valerie Lieber.

 Schedule of Classes